Bhavan701/KVLSI-Course/BHAVAN KUMAR KVLSI2501110/System Verilog/ Readme.md

 ---
 ### 2-state data types.
 + In this all data type has a default value of 0 .
-+ Except bit by default all data types are signed and bit is unsigned.
++ Except "bit" by default all data types are signed and bit is unsigned.
 + If we drive x and z value to this data type it will give default value i.e it aloows either 0 or 1.
 There are 8 types.
 1. bit -> default size is 1-bit.